Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 I thought having more money would make things easier, but I learned that no matter the budget, you never have enough money.

 After Tangerine’s success, I was able to get funding for The Florida Project.
 The budget was well beyond $2 million, more than 15 times the cost of my previous film.
 It’s about a hidden populace of impoverished people living in the shadow of Disney World.
-All of my films seem to deal with people who are economically vulnerable, isolated, ostracized, and marginalized.
+All of my films seem to deal with people who are economically vulnerable, isolated, ostracised, and marginalised.
 Some are undocumented immigrants.
 Some are sex workers.
 Some are living so deep in poverty that the underground economy is the only way they can survive.
 Our society is so focused on money, money, money: When you look on Instagram, everybody is always showing off the things they’ve bought.
 We forget about the people who are exploited through our materialism — whether they’re in L.A., living in Hollywood’s shadows, or in Florida, in the shadow of a gigantic theme park.

 I thought having more money would make things easier, but I learned that no matter the budget, you never have enough money.
 Things were very tight, but we were responsible, kept things on-budget, only had one hour of overtime the entire shoot.
 And I still found ways to make it hard for everybody!
 I wanted to make a movie with a lot of kids; I wanted to shoot on 35mm film; and I chose to shoot in Orlando in the middle of the summer.
 Those are three really difficult production challenges.
 But we’re happy with the results, and excited to finally put the film in front of audiences this week.